colabfit/colabfit-tools/docs/source/usage.rst

 Custom properties
 =================

-See :ref:`an example custom property definition <An example custom property definition>` for how to write custom property definitions.
+See :ref:`an example custom property definition <Custom property definition example>` for how to write custom property definitions.

 Regex dictionaries